• Skip to primary navigation

 • The Parts or Features of Screws and the Different Kinds of Screw

-Parts of a screw - The different types of screw head and screw thread - With all the different types of screw head and screw thread available find out which screw type you should be using for the material youÍre working with
+Parts of a screw - The different types of screw head and screw thread - Learn about the different types of screw head and screw thread available and the types of screw drive and whay they should be used for

 • Size of Screws and Metric to Imperial Screw Conversion

-Screw sizes and conversion - In this handy guide we look into the sizes of screws, metric and imperial screw sizes and screw size to use including a useful metric imperial screw conversion chart
+Screw sizes and conversion - Learn about sizes of screws, metric and imperial screw sizes and screw size to use including a useful metric imperial screw conversion chart

 • Types of Screw for Different Uses

-Screws - different types of screw - There are many types of screw, selecting the right one for the material youÍre working with is hard.
-Find out what screw should be used with each material type
+Screws - different types of screw - There are many types of screw, selecting the right one for the material you're working with is hard.
+Find out what screw should be used with which material

 This section is all about mechanical fixings such as screws, nails and nuts and bolts.
 They are sometimes called fasteners.
 We aim to make sure that you understand which type of fixing is appropriate for whichever job that you are doing.
 There are a huge range of screw and nail types, which we cover in detail in the projects above.